Imagine-Business-Test/swyp-business-backend-service/README.md

 6. Push your branch to Bitbucket:

     ```shell
-    git push origin
+    git push origin new-geature-name-goes-here
     ```

-7. In GitHub, send a pull request to `business-backend-service:develop`.
+7. In Bitbucket, send a pull request to `business-backend-service:develop`.
 * If we suggest changes then:
   * Make the required updates.
   * Re-run the whole test suites to ensure tests are still passing.